Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

 Q: Why does C bother to provide type definitions?
-Isn’t defining a `BOOL` macro just as good as defining a `Bool` type using `typedef`? [p.
-149]
+Isn’t defining a `BOOL` macro just as good as defining a `Bool` type using `typedef`?

 </div>
 <!-- END: div -->